Advanced-Methods-for-Text-Mining-2022/.github/profile/README.md

 ## News

+**[17.11.22]** First Assignment is online.
+Remember that the deadline is the December 1st, 2022, at 12:15 (right before the exercise session).

 **[16.11.22]** Slides of the second lecture (Preliminaries: Machine Learning and Optimization 1) are online

 **[14.11.22]** Slides of the second exercise session (ML Basics) are online